Viktor Grebennikov: Early life

 Viktor Grebennikov was born in Simferopol.
 His mother was a noblewoman, his father was a mechanic.

 Activity

 In Krasnoobsk, Grebennikov worked as a junior researcher at the Research Institute of Soil Management and Chemicalization of Agriculture.

 In 1976, he founded the Museum of Agroecology and Environmental Protection.

 Although once popular with readers who dreamed of human unpowered flight, Grebennikov's flight and other paranormal claims were promptly rejected by skeptics and scientists outside of the paranormal community as his reports were devoid of conclusive proof or public demonstration.
 He claimed that his camera shutter was jammed during the flights due to a time-warping force-field generated by the secret "geometric" power of chitin.

-He was granted a Russian patent in 1993 on a device containing beehive cells (dry honeycomb) that is claimed to enhance the effectiveness of therapeutic drugs in a patient.
+He was granted a Russian patent in 1995 on a device containing beehive cells (dry honeycomb) that is claimed to enhance the effectiveness of therapeutic drugs in a patient.

+Grebennikov died in Novosibirsk in 2001.

 The paranormal author Brian Snellgrove cites some of Grebennikov's My World claims in his books.